andyroo2000/anki-card-generator/README.md

 Then open `http://localhost:3000` in your browser.

-The web interface provides three main features:
+The web interface provides four main features:

 1. **Single Input** - Paste a word or sentence, click "Process" to generate a card
 2. **Bulk Upload** - Upload a CSV/txt file with one input per line for batch processing
 3. **Browse Cards** - View all generated cards in a visual browser with search
+4. **Settings** - Configure API keys (alternative to .env file)

 ### CLI Usage